The film „Women Composers“ - a journey into the European past

 However, the year 2018 has been proclaimed as the “European Year of Cultural Heritage“; how can it be that without including the “dead“?

 It became clear that Kyra and I would be completely on our own with this project.
 The film was financed privately; a low budget inspires creativity.
 Many participants waived their usual fees and thanks to a successful crowd-funding on startnext.com in January 2018, around 10,000 Euros were donated.
 In this context we wish to gratefully mention DIGIM GmbH from “Halle an der Saale“.
-In the last weeks they have supported us intensively in the completion of the film.
+They have supported us intensively in the completion of the film.

 By studying the biographies of these four very different women it became clear to me how patriarchal our perception still is to this day.
 Despite my great interest in classical music, I actually only knew Clara Schumann as a composer.
 On the other hand I could not imagine that only men would have written classical music.
 Female singers are recognized in classical music, some are famous and very big stars, but it seems that women who write classical music for an orchestra, or chamber music are seen from a completely different perspective.